Larry Mizel: Community activism

-Mizel is a life member of the Council on Foreign Relations, an independent, nonpartisan membership organization dedicated to helping people better understand the world and foreign policy choices facing the United States and other countries.

 Mizel is Founder and Chair Emeritus of Colorado Concern, an organization committed to promoting sustainable business growth and advancing the economic well-being of Colorado.
 Consisting of over 140 CEOs and community leaders across Colorado, the organization commits financial resources to support legislative candidates and policies that share the goal of maximizing the state’s economic status.

 At a Colorado Concern event in 2017, former Colorado senator Cory Gardner paid tribute to Mr. Mizel:“Larry Mizel is somebody who has stood up for Colorado values to make Colorado a stronger place, a better business community.
 Somebody who understood the importance of bringing business leaders together with public policy leaders.

 He’s been a passionate advocate for Israel, a passionate advocate for tolerance in our communities.
 Whether it’s his work at the Mizel Museum or the CELL, he’s done a great job to educate our country, our public, our state, on the values of hard work, collaboration and finding solutions to bring about a better world.”In 2002, Mizel became a member of the board of directors of the American Israel Public Affairs Committee (AIPAC), a group that advocates pro-Israel policies to the U.S. Congress and Executive Branch.

 In 2016, Mizel served as the Colorado finance chairman for then-presidential candidate Donald Trump’s campaign.

 In 2019, Mizel helped fund Colorado Governor Jared Polis’ (D) inauguration committee.

 Every May, the Mizel Institute, holds a charitable event with more than 1,000 attendees, including Colorado A-listers, to celebrate philanthropic works, promote religious and racial tolerance, and preserve Jewish culture.
 Larry Mizel is responsible for gathering both Democrats and Republicans at these events."Mizel has also been a major force in shaping Colorado public policy for many decades, particularly through his founding of Colorado Concern which brings together dozens of the state’s top chief executives."In 2024, the Mizel Institute honored football hall-of-famer, Peyton Manning, with the Mizel Community Enrichment Award.
 Past recipients include John Elway and Colorado Governor, Jared Polis.